Skip to content

 Additional entry requirements

 Admission via portfolio requires applicants to submit a portfolio and attend an interview.
 Portfolios are submitted directly to Griffith University via an online submission portal.
 A shortlist of candidates will be invited to interview following portfolio assessment.
-The first round of interviews will take place at the Griffith Film School, South Bank from 25 – 29 September 2023, with a further round of interviews to be held in November.
+Interviews will take place at Griffith Film School, Brisbane City (South Bank) from 23 – 27 September 2024.
 Visit griffith.edu.au/film-portfolios for details of portfolio and interview requirements including how to pay for and submit your portfolio.
 Applicants should also refer to the Portfolios website for the most up to date advice and messaging.
-Griffith University will commence making offers on 17 November 2023, and additional offers may be considered in subsequent rounds should places still be available.
-Applicants must nominate if they wish to be considered via ATAR/Rank and/or Portfolio and interview admission on their QTAC application.
+Griffith University will commence making offers on 15 November 2024, and additional offers may be considered in subsequent rounds should places still be available.
 Portfolio applicants must submit their portfolio and pay the $55 non-refundable portfolio submission fee to Griffith University.
 Guaranteed Admission Schemes do not apply to this program.

 Assumed knowledge

-Any General or Applied English subject (Units 3 and 4, C)
+Any General or Applied English subject (Units 3&4, C)

 For more information about the ATAR/Selection Rank profile, please visit ATAR/Selection Rank profile explained.